jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 1. Which component or service enables you to establish a dedicated private connection between your data center and virtual private cloud (VPC)?

-Virtual private gateway
+Virtual private gateway -> VPN connection between VPC and private network

-Amazon CloudFront
+Amazon CloudFront -> content delivery service using edge locations

-Internet gateway
+Internet gateway -> connection between VPC and internet

-AWS Direct Connect
+`AWS Direct Connect`

 > Answer: `D`

 ## 2. You want to store data in a key-value database.
 Which service should you use?

-Amazon DynamoDB
+`Amazon DynamoDB`

-Amazon Aurora
+Amazon Aurora -> for query data

-Amazon DocumentDB
+Amazon DocumentDB -> supports MangoDB workloads

-Amazon RDS
+Amazon RDS -> for query data

 > Answer: `A`